authors@mjvliterary.com | Tel. or Whatsapp: +44745 554 6727 - Mon - Fri: 10.00 - 18.00 (UK time)

-How to Get Your ISBN
+How To Get Your ISBN

 If it is your intention to publish and sell your printed book on any platform, you will need an ISBN (International Standard Book Number), which is your book's universal identifier and registration number, and is also used to generate your book's barcode.